stevecooperorg/canto34/README.md

 Extras - syntax highlighting and tdd with expect.js
 =====

-Right now, if you get the source code from [github](https://github.com/stevecooperorg/canto34), you'll find two other modules.
+Right now, if you get the source code from [github](https://github.com/stevecooperorg/canto34), or you install via npm and look in `node_modules/canto34/dist`, you'll find two other modules.
 I'll endeavor to upload them to npm soon.

 canto34-syntax.js - tmLanguage / Sublime Text Syntax Highlighting
 -----